 Modern network architectures have become increasingly distributed, requiring localized routing configurations to manage growing traffic loads.
 Global Load Balancing (GLB) can be used to harmonize traffic flow across your distributed resources and create custom routing rules for different locales.

-GLB combines GeoDNS routing logic with load balancing techniques to manage traffic flow on a global scale.
-Whenever a user queries your GLB records, they will be answered by nameservers in their originating region and will receive a response specific to their locale.
+Global Load Balancing combines GeoDNS routing logic with load balancing techniques to manage traffic flow on a global scale.
+Whenever a user queries your Global Load Balancing records, they will be answered by nameservers in their originating region and will receive a response specific to their locale.

 Global Load Balancing can solve many problems for distributed networks, such as: